-- 7. If the ORACLE_SID, ORACLE_HOME, or ORACLE_BASE environment variable is set in the file, then remove the appropriate lines from the file. - 8.
-Save the file, and exit from the editor. - 9.
-To run the shell startup script, enter the following command: - Bourne shell, Bash shell, or Korn shell:
+- 7. If the ORACLE_SID, ORACLE_HOME, or ORACLE_BASE environment variable is set in the file, then remove the corresponding lines from the file. - Save the file, and exit from the editor. - To run the shell startup script, enter the following command: - Bash shell: